 “We must love our white brothers, no matter what they do to us,” King said.
 “We must make them know that we love them.
 Jesus still cries out in words that echo across the centuries: ‘Love your enemies; bless them that curse you; pray for them that despitefully use you.’”

-“We must meet hate with live,” King [said].
+“We must meet hate with love,” King [said].

 The parts about Rick Warren were equally powerful, but when contrasted with the life/death matters of the civil rights movement, it’s hard to see it in the same light.